JiHong88/suneditor/README.md

 // Video----------------------------------------------------------------------------------------------------------
 videoResizing   : Can resize the video iframe.                       default: true {Boolean}
-videoWidth      : The default width size of the video frame.         default: 560 {Number}
+videoWidth      : The default width size of the video frame.         default: 'auto' {String}
-videoHeight     : The default heigth size of the video frame.        default: 315 {Number}
+videoSizeOnlyPercentage : If true, video size can only be scaled by percentage.   default: false {Boolean}
+videoRotation   : Choose whether to video rotation buttons display.
+                  When "videoSizeOnlyPercentage" is "true" the default value is false.   default: true {Boolean}
 youtubeQuery    : The query string of a YouTube embedded URL.        default: '' {String}
                   It takes precedence over the value user entered. ex) 'autoplay=1&mute=1&enablejsapi=1&controls=0&rel=0&modestbranding=1'